Tiefseetauchner/TiefDownConverter/docs/cli_markdown/Chapter 3 - Usage Details/Chapter 14 - project-processors.md

 Manage the processors of the project.
 A processor defines additional arguments passed to the conversion command.
 For LaTeX and typst templates, this allows extending the respective conversion parameters.
-For epub templates, this allows adding custom pandoc parameters.
+For CustomProcessor templates, this allows adding custom pandoc parameters.
-Processors are incompatible with CustomPandoc conversions.
+Processors are incompatible with CustomPreprocessors conversions.
 Use preprocessors instead.

 Usage: tiefdownconverter project processors [OPTIONS] <COMMAND>